webodf/WebODF/programs/editor/HOWTO-wodotexteditor.md

 See the example file "localfileeditor.js" how the above can be applied.

+When calling `Wodo.createTextEditor()`, the second parameter allows to configure the editor.
+See the included API dox for the possible parameters.

 ### Examples

-There are two example included how to use the editor for inspiration.
+For inspiration there are three examples included how to use the Wodo.TextEditor component.

 #### Simple Editor